Secondary

 vocational education

-Our offerings challenge students to view the world critically and discover their limits.
+Our programmes challenge students to take a critical look at the world and explore their own limits.
 Who are you, and what is your role in society?
-Current social issues and themes such as (impossible) love, social media, drugs, the climate, and responsible money management are addressed in our performances.
+Our performances address current social issues and themes such as (impossible) love, social media, drugs, the climate and responsible financial management.

 Projects

-With our special projects for MBO (vocational education), current themes take on personal meaning for the students.
-Among other things, we teach them to view the world critically and discover their limits.
-The projects below are examples.
+Through our special projects for secondary vocational education, current issues take on personal significance for the students.
+Among other things, we teach them to view the world critically and to discover their own limits.
+The projects listed below are examples.
 We always tailor the projects to your students.
-For more information, please contact: zakelijk@lonnekevanleth.nl or 06 283 52 309.
+For more information, please contact us at: zakelijk@lonnekevanleth.nl or 06 283 52 309.

 Getting started with dance

-For students of the Teaching Assistant and Pedagogical Worker programs, we offer practice-oriented projects accompanying our performances.
+For students training to become teaching assistants and childcare professionals, we offer practical projects linked to our performances.
 Such a project typically consists of three parts.
-We start with an introduction, during which we discuss what dance and theater can mean for their pupils.
-Afterwards, the students watch a dance performance.
-The project concludes with a workshop, during which we discuss the performance together.
-We also provide the students with tips on how they can further explore the themes from the performance with their pupils.
-We are also happy to help brainstorm follow-up assignments for the students.
+We begin with an introduction, during which we discuss what dance and theatre can mean for their pupils.
+The students then watch a dance performance.
+The project concludes with a workshop, in which we discuss the performance together.
+We also give the students tips on how they can further explore the themes from the performance with their pupils.
+We are also happy to help think of follow-up assignments for the students.

-For entry-level programs, we put together a tailor-made project.
-In consultation, we look at the wishes and possibilities of your students.
+For the Entry Programme, we put together a tailor-made project.
+In consultation with you, we look at your students’ wishes and capabilities.
 The basis of a project is always a performance and/or a dance workshop.
-After a performance, the dancers engage in a discussion with the students about the theme of the performance.
-Think of themes such as: social media, drug use, and polarization.
-In dance workshops, students experience how movement and dance emerge from a story, an emotion, or a theme.
+After a performance, the dancers engage with the students in a discussion about the theme of the performance.
+Examples of such themes include: social media, drug use and polarisation.
+In dance workshops, students experience how movement and dance emerge from a story, an emotion or a theme.

-We are looking for MBO (vocational) programs that want to develop dance learning pathways with us.
-In such a pathway, various elements of cultural education come together: watching dance, reflecting on dance, and creating a dance oneself.
-We envision the following setup.
-Students choose a performance from our selection and watch it.
-Subsequently, they work on their own version of this performance for approximately ten weeks.
-In doing so, they choose their own target audience, theme, music, costumes, and set design.
-The students promote their own performance and present it to family, friends, and other audiences.
+We are looking for secondary vocational schools that would like to work with us to develop dance learning pathways.
+Such a learning pathway brings together various aspects of cultural education: watching dance, reflecting on dance and creating a dance piece oneself.
+We envision the following structure.
+Students choose a performance from our repertoire and watch it.
+They then spend around ten weeks working on their own version of this performance.
+In doing so, they choose their own target audience, theme, music, costumes and set design.
+The students promote their own performance and present it to family, friends and other audiences.

 Workshops

-With our workshop offerings, we give students the chance to experience the power of dance for themselves.
-You can create a dance from any story, feeling, or theme.
+Through our workshops, we give students the chance to experience the power of dance for themselves.
+You can create a dance from any story, feeling or theme.
 We offer a complementary workshop for every performance.
+We also develop tailor-made workshops on request.
+Are you interested in a performance or a workshop?
+We bring bespoke dance to your course and your students.
+Call or email us for more information: zakelijk@lonnekevanleth.nl or 06 283 52 309.